-I remember the pride I felt wearing my blue shirt with the the school logo that had been heat pressed onto the pocket the night before.
+I remember the pride I felt wearing my blue shirt with the school logo that had been heat-pressed onto the pocket the night before.
 A tactic that allowed my family to save nearly half what it would cost to buy the shirt new.
-My sense of pride lasted for both taxi rides I made to get to school but didn’t make past first break; Riebieland gave me my first taste of being black in a space that was not intended for me.
-In contrast, the greatest horror one of my class teachers had experienced was having to take a bath in waist deep water during a drought, while I’d never stepped into a bath or shower.
+My sense of pride lasted for both taxi rides I made to get to school but didn’t make past the first break; Riebieland gave me my first taste of being black in a space that was not intended for me.
+In contrast, the greatest horror one of my class teachers had experienced was having to take a bath in waist-deep water during a drought, while I’d never stepped into a bath or shower.

 The taxi commute brought me into an unsafe part of my township and soon my family struck up an agreement that had me getting a lift from a local man who drove past my school on his daily commute to another nearby town.
 The cost of safety was arriving at school early enough to catch the sunrise in the summertime, this is how I met my first white friend.
 We arrived at school around the same time even though he lived in the neighbourhood.
 My morning ritual soon became, arrive and watch the sunrise from the highest floor of my quad, meet my friend on the main rugby field, share some gum and proceed to practise penalty kicks.

-Bronville and Thabong were architectured by Apartheid segregations laws so as to have a nearby Coloured and Black workforce to man the mines and homes of those that lived in Welkom.
-At the establishing of these 2 “towns” Black workers were paid poverty wages for performing the majority of the back breaking work in the mines and farms, while Coloured and Asian citizens were paid at 3-5 times more, and here I was, invading their territory off of the back of a mother that never saw the 5th grade.
+Bronville and Thabong were sketched by Apartheid laws to have a nearby Coloured and Black workforce to man the mines and homes of those that lived in Welkom.
+At the establishing of these 2 “towns” Black workers were paid poverty wages for performing the majority of the back-breaking work in the mines and farms, while Coloured and Asian citizens were paid at 3-5 times more, and here I was, invading their territory off of the back of a mother that never saw the 5th grade.

 Here I am 18 days away from my 28th birthday with nearly as many years of battling imposter syndrome, multigenerational inferiority complex, depression, survivors guilt and the urge to spew hate the way I was taught it.
 Imagine if I’d lived this same life as a Black Woman.
 I consider myself fortunate and I am infinitely grateful for all that I have, all the people in my life and the experiences that have turned me into who I am, but I don’t wish them onto anyone else.